 - the PHI is sought solely to prepare a research protocol or for similar purposes preparatory to research, the PHI will not be removed by the researcher in the course of the review, and the PHI is necessary for the research purposes.

-- the PHI is a Limited Data Set and is subject to the University’s form of Data Use Agreement (available on the IRB website) or another form of Data Use Agreement approved by the Health Information Privacy and Compliance Office.
-Requirements for the creation of a Limited Data Set can be found on the Health Information Privacy and Compliance website.
+- the PHI is a Limited Data Set and is subject to the University’s form of Data Use Agreement (available on the IRB website) or another form of Data Use Agreement approved by HIPCO.
+Requirements for the creation of a Limited Data Set can be found on the HIPCO website.

-- the PHI is de-identified in accordance with HIPAA requirements.
-Requirements for the de-identification of PHI can be found on the Health Information Privacy and Compliance website.
+- the PHI is de-identified in accordance with HIPAA requirements and University policies.
+Requirements for the de-identification of PHI can be found on the HIPCO website.

 Requests for the use of University of Minnesota Health data for research must be directed through the Clinical and Translational Science Institute’s data access and informatics consulting group (CTSI).
 Where the University is releasing PHI for research purposes and the release is pursuant to an IRB approval of a waiver of Individual authorization rather than authorization by the Individual, and the release is not part of a Limited Data Set subject to a Data Use Agreement, then the unit releasing the information must document the release so that it can provide an accounting of disclosures to the Individual whose information was released, in the event the Individual requests such an accounting.
 The information that must be documented includes the date the information was released, to whom the information was released, a description of the information released and the reason for the release.
 This information must be maintained for not less than six years from the date of the release of the information.